peaksoft-school/task-tracker-js9/README.md

-# Getting Started with Create React App
+# Task Tracker

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Project Tech Stack

+1. React.js
+2. Material UI
+3. Styled components
+4. Redux Toolkit
+5. React-router version 6
+6. Ajax

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+It installs all required dependencies included in package.json file

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload when you make changes.\
+The page will reload if you make edits.\
-You may also see any lint errors in the console.
+You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+### `npm build`

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.